Plezure whisky blending water

 Peated / Islay

 Smoke aromatics are water-soluble.
-A touch of Plezure lifts phenolic complexity and reveals fruity undercurrents the peat can hide.
+Add Plezure gradually toward 1:1 to lift phenolic complexity and reveal fruity undercurrents the peat can hide.

 Sherried / Speyside

 Rich, dense expressions benefit from careful dilution.
-Plezure extends the finish without breaking the structure.
+Bring Plezure to 1:1 slowly to extend the finish without breaking the structure.

 Bourbon

-American oak and vanilla benefit from light dilution.
-Use sparingly — Plezure at 5:1 to open without losing sweetness.
+American oak and vanilla benefit from dilution.
+Ease Plezure in toward 1:1 to open the spirit without losing sweetness.

 Japanese

 Delicate florals are easily overwhelmed.
-Plezure's near-zero mineral profile is the only safe companion for a 12-year Nikka.
+Plezure's still, near-zero mineral profile is the only safe companion for a 12-year Nikka — added gradually to 1:1.

 Paul John × Plezure